The Beman Project: Analysis

 The Beman library is retired

-At the moment of success, the implementation is marked complete and maintenance ends.
+At the moment of success, maintenance ends.
 Third parties who adopted the library during development face a choice: migrate to the standard library version (requiring compiler upgrades) or fork the unmaintained implementation.
+Organizations evaluating dependencies typically prefer libraries with long-term maintenance commitments.

 The Boost Comparison